Georg Maria Stenz: Death

 Stenz suffered from a stroke on 17 March 1927, that deprived him of the ability to speak.
 On 3 May of the same year, he traveled to the USA via Shanghai for recuperation.
 In Techny, Illinois, he suffered from a second stroke on 21 April 1928, that left him unconscious.
 He died without having regained his consciousness on April 23.
-Georg Maria Stenz is buried on the cemetery of the compound of the Society of the Divine Word in Techny.
+Georg Maria Stenz is buried in the cemetery of the compound of the Society of the Divine Word in Techny.

 Attitude towards the Chinese

 In his writings, Stenz refers to the Chinese as "yellow queue men" ("gelber Zopfmann") and claims that "the Chinese in general" ("der Chinese im allgemeinen") show what he considers "very disagreeable character traits to Europeans" ("dem Europäer gegenüber sehr unsympathische Charaktereigenschaften").
 In particular, he describes them as cunning ("verschmitzt") and with few exceptions incapable of true friendships ("gediegene Freundschaften"), as well as irascible ("Zorn"), cruel ("Grausamkeit"), cowardly ("Feigheit"), arrogant ("Stolz"), thankless ("Undankbarkeit"), and superstitious ("abergläubisch").
 He also describes the Chinese as filthy ("Schmutzigkeit"), but excuses this as a consequence of poverty.